 Fats and protein are used to build physical structures in the body, while carbohydrates are used as a source of energy and can be converted into fat.
 Under certain circumstances, protein can be used for energy as well.
-Counting calories is important, but there are other factors than matter even more.
+Counting calories is important, but there are other factors that matter even more.
 Cutting carbs while increasing protein and fat will lead to weight loss and calorie restriction.

 How Accurate Is the Calories In Vs Calories Out Model?

 Let’s assume that this statement is correct.
 This would mean that it really doesn’t matter if we get our calories from junk food and desserts, or from lean meat and veggies.
-The most important factors in the equation is not the number of calories ingested but their source.
-In order others, the type of food we eat affects our body composition.
+The most important factors in the equation are not the number of calories ingested but their source.
+In other words, the type of food we eat affects our body composition.

 Even eating an extra 40 calories a day could make you gain over four pounds a year.
 According to health experts, the number of calories on food labels may be inaccurate by up to 25 percent.

-Calories In/Calories Out Model Is Flawed
+The Calories In/Calories Out Model Is Flawed

 If you want to lose weight, it’s better to think of your diet in terms of macronutrients, rather than counting calories.
 Fat loss can’t be reduced to the “Calories in, calories out” model of energy balance.

 Another point to consider is the thermic effect of food (TEF).
 Let’s take two different people.
 One eats a diet consisting of 150 grams of carbs a day, 80 grams of protein, and 50 grams of fat.
 The other one consumes 150 grams of protein a day, 80 grams of carbs, and 50 grams of fat.

 Factors That Affect Energy Expenditure

-Different exercises affect our bodies in different ways, and have different effects on our hormone levels.
-Weight training and high intensity exercises will trigger a greater hormonal response than walking in the park.
+Different exercises affect our bodies in different ways and have different effects on our hormone levels.
+Weight training and high-intensity exercises will trigger a greater hormonal response than walking in the park.

 The bottom line is: if you want to jump-start your metabolism and lose weight, watch your macronutrient ratios.
 Eat healthy, unprocessed foods and exercise at high intensity.
 Have at least five small meals that are rich in quality protein, complex carbs, and good fats.